ycpcs/cs320-spring2024/labs/lab02.md

 > [http://localhost:8081/lab02/addNumbers](http://localhost:8081/lab02/addNumbers)

 **NOTE:** You must work individually on this lab.
-It is imperative that everyone on your team be able to fully comprehend, design, implement, toubleshoot, and debug the complete architecture of a standard client-server application.
+It is imperative that everyone on your team be able to fully comprehend, design, implement, troubleshoot, and debug the complete architecture of a standard client-server application.
 This **WILL** come up on the exam.

 **NOTE:** If you start the server and then run AddNumbers from your browser and get a mass of Java JSP compiler errors returned from the local host, go to the [Notes for Lab 2 Page](lab02_notes.html) for instructions on solving the problem.
 There are also some additional notes at the bottom of that page for other problems that you might encounter.